DFreireF/rionid/README.md

     python __main__.py datafile.txt -f 11.2452 -r 209Bi+83 -psim datafile.psim -b 5.5 -d 8 -am 1 -s -o output_folder -c 1 2 3
 ```

-This command would run `pySimToF` on the `datafile.txt` input file, using the standard mode with a `reference frequency` of 11.2452, a `reference ion` of `209Bi+83`, a particle input file of `datafile.psim`, a `brho` value of `5.5`, and displaying the data with `8 divisions`, `scaled amplitude`, and showing the display.
+This command would run `rionid` on the `datafile.txt` input file, using the standard mode with a `reference frequency` of 11.2452, a `reference ion` of `209Bi+83`, a particle input file of `datafile.psim`, a `brho` value of `5.5`, and displaying the data with `8 divisions`, `scaled amplitude`, and showing the display.
 The output files would be saved in the `output_folder directory`, and the `simulated spectrum` would be `corrected` using the polynomial fit parameters 1, 2, and 3.